micheltokic/stable_baselines_model_based_rl/docs/environment-wrapping.md

 WrappedModelEnv(model_file_path, config, step_handler)
 ```

 Also have a look at the scripts in the `example_usage` folder.
+Some example step handlers for
+gym environments are also available in the
+`stable_baselines_model_based_rl.wrapper.gym_step_handlers` module.

 ## Reset Handler
 The default reset handler provides a few basic ways to reset an environment.
 Take a look at the